Once you make your own Napa Cabbage Kimchi (Poggi Kimchi), you will never go back to store bought. Homemade kimchi tastes so much better and fresher.

-Some weeks back upon my return from England, I shared a picture on Facebook of some cabbage kimchi that I had just made.
-It was the second time making kimchi in a span of two weeks.
-I was truly surprised that this was the very first thing my friend, DongXing, requested I make at her home.
-She really put me to the test as a foodie, and we cooked a variety of dishes.
-We even made char siew bao which I hope to post some time.
-We had a lot of fun cooking together and I was thankful that my recipes are on-line.
-I had no problems getting to them. 🙂
+Some weeks back upon my return from England, I shared a picture on Facebook of some Napa Cabbage Kimchi that I had made.
+It was the second time I made kimchi in a span of two weeks.
+I was truly surprised that my friend, DongXing, requested I make at this at her house.
+She really put me to the test as a foodie as we cooked a variety of dishes from the blog.
+We even made Char Siew Bao which I hope to post soon.
+We had a lot of fun cooking together.
+I was very thankful that my recipes are on-line and we had no problems accessing them. 🙂

 This kimchi recipe was adapted from Discovering Korean Cuisine, my favorite Korean cookbook.
-There are many dishes in there that I have tried with much success, two of which are their Kkakdugi and Stuffed Cucumber Kimchi.
+There are many dishes in there that I have tried with much success, two of which are their Kkakdugi and Stuffed Oi Kimchi (Cucumber Kimchi).
 Ro-Ri San and I prefer homemade kimchi to store bought ones, and so I try to make some whenever I can.
 It really is much easier than it looks.
 I hope you will give it a try.

-- 2 tbsp ground salted shrimp or fish sauce
+- 2 tbsp sauejeot (Korean salted shrimps) or fish sauce

 - 3 tsp salt